These chickpea taquitos make the perfect summer meal or snack. They’re crispy, delicious, and spicy, while also vegan and gluten-free.

 - chili powder to taste

-- 10 small tortillas gluten-free if needed
+- 10 small tortillas gluten-free

 - sriracha optional